Peteroms/peters-hugo-cms/site/content/_index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 products:
-  - image: img/illustrations-coffee.svg
+  - image: img/server1.png
-    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+    text: With deep hands-on experience in AWS, I am comfortable in deploying AWS cloud Infrastructure, both through the management console and IaC tools such us CloudFormation and Terraform.
+My expertise spans a wide range of AWS services.
   - image: /img/illustrations-coffee-gear.svg
     text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your